blueSparrow2000/DiceGame/README.md

 - Make a title screen at the beginning (before character selection) => this increases completeness of the game!
 - Main menu: character selection(cannot change once fixed) / can see character's information (number of tiles and skills etc.)
 - elite enemies drop random tiles that you can permanently obtain
--
-- calculate position of the board tile before and use that list to draw / check
-- Altar) Add a mechanism to fix a tile in the board
--

-- (Medium update) make a fixed tile slot (player can choose one tile to be fixed in a location - when shrinking, it is not fixed anymore)
-- add health bar object that saves target value and have a shrinking animation at every update (call update instead of directly changing self.hp and drawing health bar)
 - add relics (few ~ 3)
 - add various enemies (few ~ 3)